fieldpapers/fp-web/README.md

 docker-compose port web 8080
 ```

-After you make changes to the `Dockerfile` to add system dependencies, you'll
+Note, adding system dependencies to the `Dockerfile` requires you to
-need to run `docker-compose build` in order to recreate the base `web` image.
+`docker-compose build` in order to recreate the base `web` image.
 If you've just made changes to `Gemfile`, run `docker-compose run web bundle`.